Shenmue (video game): Awards

-Shenmue received the Excellence Prize for Interactive Art at the 2000 Japan Media Arts Festival.
-Edge awarded it for Graphical Achievement, stating that Suzuki's "experiment in creating what is a complete, populated virtual world in which a game occurs proves to be a mighty" success, particularly the "breathtaking" level of detail on the character models, and that never had there been "such a convincing representation of real life" built into a video game.
-GameSpot named it the most disappointing console game of 2000, but awarded it the prize for "Best Graphics, Technical" for a console game, and nominated it for "Best Adventure Game", "Best Sound" and "Best Graphics, Artistic".
+Shenmue received the Excellence Prize for "Interactive Art" at the 2000 Japan Media Arts Festival.
+Edge awarded it for "Graphical Achievement", writing that Suzuki's "experiment in creating what is a complete, populated virtual world in which a game occurs proves to be a mighty success, particularly the "breathtaking" level of detail of the character models, and that never had there been "such a convincing representation of real life" in a video game.
+GameSpot named Shenmue the most disappointing console game of 2000, but awarded it the prize for "Best Graphics, Technical" for a console game, and nominated it for "Best Adventure Game", "Best Sound", and "Best Graphics, Artistic".
+During the 4th Annual Interactive Achievement Awards in March 2001, Shenmue received the "Console Innovation" award, along with nominations for "Game of the Year", "Console Game of the Year", "Character or Story Development", and "Game Design".